destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - Use useEffect hook with:
   - with empty dependency array
   - with filled dependency array
-- When the Function component unmounts clear interval added using setInterval.
+- When the Function component unmounts, or changes property clear interval added using setInterval.
 - Use useRef hook to hold html element or value reference.
 - and useReducer hook in your app in case where it provides benefit over useState.
 - Add React Context and consume it in a few components.